MikeBusuttil/TaskITEasy/README.md

 - deploy UI
   - create text UI
     - style like example UI:
-      - disallow clicking the indented area
-        - opaque checkbox background should do it
+      - fix jankyness when
-      - disallow moving the cursor to the indented area
+        - holding the mouse down to highlight in the indentation
-        - snap cursor to end of previous line or end of indentation in next line (depending on how you got there)
-      - adopt monaco dark color scheme everywhere
-      - show border/dividers while editing
-      - add delete button
+        - highlighting lines 2-4, with cursor in 1st position, then pressing tab.
+The cursor snaps & highlight is lost
+          - listen for the "mouse" property with the cursor change
+      - when a parent is de-indented, all children that get de-indented too should loose their leading spaces
+      - hide collapse chevrons
+      - checkbox hover effect
       - responsive: phones -> desktop
       - turn on spell check
       - get rid of duplicate word suggestions
-      - hide collapse chevrons
-      - hide vertical tab lines
-      - checkbox hover effect
       - code clean-up
         - break into files & organize into folders
         - checkbox class code